 Positive cultures influence the level of engagement and satisfaction your employees and customers associate with your brand.
 This then turns into organic advocacy – stronger cultures benefit from stronger levels of customer advocacy.

 Keeping work cultures positive and consistent helps to grow this loyalty and advocacy as it helps the different stakeholders feel valued.
-By creating a positive culture, a workplace can encourage collaboration, solve problems in useful ways and ensure personal responsibility is taken in a safe place.
+By creating a positive culture, a workplace can encourage collaboration, solve problems in useful ways, and ensure personal responsibility is taken in a safe place.

 Assessing workplace culture